Want to feel like a child again? Here’s what to expect on a silent retreat

 After the introductory lunch where we met the people we’d not speak with for 5 days (a tense feeling), we were welcomed inside a colorful and peaceful meditation yurt.
 We asked our final questions, and after a break, the silence began.

 In those silent moments I realized how loud the inside of my head is.
-Stupid songs from the 90s would pop out of nowhere.
+Stupid songs from the 90s would pop up out of nowhere.
 Phrases would loop round and round.
 Random memories revealed themselves.

 But after some time in the silence between the many blissful meditation sessions and the small struggles, you become fully present.
 The world becomes magnified: the sights, sounds, smells, tastes.